ksfunc/vscode-sticky-selection/README.md

 ]
 ```

-In such manners, you can support other commands such as `backspace` and `delete`.
+Similarly, you can set up other commands, such as `backspace` and `delete`, to exit Sticky Selection mode.